B. about 1628 in (probably) Bagneaux, Picardy, France1

 Very few early settlers of Canada arrived from France as families, and even fewer chose to settle in remote places, but Florence Gareman’s story is an exception.
 Florence was born to Pierre Gareman and Madeleine Charlot, and she was their oldest child; they were married on September 23, 1626, making her birth date sometime between 1627 and 1629.1 They were from Bagneaux, a small village in Picardy located halfway between Paris and the Belgian border.
 Within a year or two of Florence’s birth, a sister was born.1

 Exactly when the Gareman family migrated to New France is unknown, but it was certainly before the end of 1639, because Florence’s younger sister was baptized in Quebec that December.4 By the following year, they moved upriver, to the frontier settlement of Cap-Rouge in the seigneury of Sillery.
 Florence didn’t stay there for very long, because on September 3, 1641, she got married.2 Her husband was François Boucher, a young man who had also migrated from France with his family; their wedding took place at Notre-Dame-de-Quebec with the governor of New France, Charles de Montmagny, in attendance.
-Florence was no more than 15-years-old, and may have been as young as 12 — this was common in a place with so few marriageable girls.
+Florence was no more than 15-years-old, and may have been as young as 12 — this was common in a place with so few marriageable women.

 Florence and her new husband settled near his family in Beauport, just to the east of Quebec City, and by the time she was about 20, three children were born to her.
 Then François acquired a concession near her parents, and in 1648, they moved to Cap-Rouge.5 At the time, there were only a handful of French settlers living there, and it was close to a Jesuit mission and Native American camp.
 Florence had nine children born there, with the last one in 1664.6 Raising a family in Cap-Rouge must have been challenging because of the constant threat from the Iroquois.
 In June 1653, this had a direct impact on Florence when her father’s farm was invaded by a band of Iroquois, who captured both her father and her 10-year-old brother Charles.
 Her father was killed, likely after being brutally tortured, and the boy was kept by the tribe.7 This must have raised the fear level in the settlers, but Florence and François continued living there.